jweinst1/Oblivion/README.md

 3
 ```

+### Runtime

+Oblivion's compiler is implemented in TypeScript, with it's parser generated from JavaScript.
+Unlike most web-based languages, Oblivion does not transcomple to JavaScript.
+It also does not run on a virtual machine.

+Oblivion uses a self-evaluating abstract syntax tree with a pre-defined set of *rules*.
+A program is compiled by traversing the abstract syntax tree in a depth-first fashion, and using a node's rule to evaluate it's child arguments.
+The state of evaluation never changes as rules are the same.

 ## Types

 Oblivion has a relatively small number of types, allowing for a small variety of data to yield many combinations of uses and functionality.